Shah14/socketio-minimal-demo-main/README.md

 node server.js
 ```

 Open the `app/index.html` file in a browser.
+WASD for controls.

 ## Current Issue
 When a new player join, the older player's position is not updated until he/she moves